reyesgo/cybersec-project-docs/Project 2/README.md

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tools & Processes

+Due to open ports being visible during a Nmap scan, I was able to determine the victims IP address as well as the port and service version being used to host a web server.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Achievements

+I was able to find the IP address of the server and determine that the server was using port 80 to host the website.

 #### Broken Authentication

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tools & Processes

+The tools I used to exploit the web server’s broken authentication vulnerability was by using hydra to perform a brute force attack.
+The web servers lists the name of the person in charge of system administration.
+I used their name as the username and used a wordlist to brute force the password with hydra.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Achievements

+The exploited granted access to a restricted secret folder that contained a file describing the process to gain access to the webdav directory.

 #### Sensitive Data Explosure

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tools & Processes

+After gaining access to the file in the restricted secret folder, I found a hash value.
+I used john the ripper to crack the password.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Achievements

+The exploited granted access to the webdav folder.

 #### Local File Inclusion

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tools & Processes

+After gaining access to the webdav server I was able to craft a PHP reverse shell payload using msfvenom and uploaded the payload to the server.
+I also setup a listener using the metasploit framework in order to catch the reverse shell after being executed.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Achievements

+The exploit granted access to the web server operating system.

 ## Blue Team: Log Analysis and Attack Characterization